Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 ```

 -BaseResponse<List<DelegationIdInfo >>
-  -int: Code result identification, 1 is success, 0 is failure
+  - int: Code result identification, 1 is success, 0 is failure
-  -List<DelegationIdInfo>: List of Data DelegationIdInfo objects
+  - List<DelegationIdInfo>: List of Data DelegationIdInfo objects
-  -String: ErrMsg error message, exists on failure
+  - String: ErrMsg error message, exists on failure

 - **DelegationIdInfo**: An object that stores the NodeID and the height of the pledged block of the node commissioned by the current account address
-  -String: address Account address of the principal
+  - String: address Account address of the principal
-  -String: NodeId Node Id of the validator
+  - String: NodeId Node Id of the validator
-  -BigInteger: block height when StakingBlockNum initiated pledge
+  - BigInteger: block height when StakingBlockNum initiated pledge
 - **Java SDK contract use**

 ```java